Julia (Nineteen Eighty-Four): Characteristics

 At the age of 26, Julia is younger than Winston and has a confident manner.
 At the Ministry of Truth she is involved in the production of pornography for distribution to the proles, while in the evenings she volunteers to promote the Junior Anti-Sex League around London.
 Unlike Winston, Julia is ideologically indifferent and unintellectual.
 When discussing political issues or presented with passages from Emmanuel Goldstein's banned book The Theory and Practice of Oligarchical Collectivism, she has a tendency to fall asleep.

-Julia is frivolous and is willing to break rules; she sleeps with various men prior to meeting Winston and likes having luxury items.
+Julia is frivolous and is willing to break rules; she claims to have slept with various men prior to meeting Winston and likes having luxury items.
 Professor David Dwan commented that her attitude towards the Party's rules around sex represents Orwell's Freudian approach to repression.

 She is more acute than Winston and less susceptible to Party propaganda.
 In one passage, she contemplates that the war is a lie fabricated to control the masses.
 Lev Mendes of The New York Times commented that Julia is complacent about the Party's fabrication of reality because it is all she has ever known and this makes her the counterpart to Winston's "energizing despair" in his efforts to uncover the truth.

 Dorian Lynskey described Julia as "ingenious but not intellectual".
 She has learned to survive in a brutal regime without questioning it.
 An early draft of the novel illustrates the difference between Julia's personality compared to Winston: "It was characteristic of the two of them that whereas it was Winston who dreamed of overthrowing the Party by violent insurrection, it was Julia who knew how to buy coffee on the Black Market."
 Julia's approach to objective truth contrasts with both O'Brien and Winston, as she does not believe that it matters.
 She is unconcerned with the past and the future, only existing in the present.
 Her response to Winston reminding her that Oceania was once at war with Eurasia is that she does not care and that the news is all just lies.
 Lynskey commented that totalitarian states rely on attitudes like Julia in order to succeed.